amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 ### Indo-European Languages

 The self-referential vowel `æ` can found quite a bit in the first-person pronominal forms of Indo-European languages.
-But there are variations with other vowels include the vowel `a` as can be seen in the sample below.
+But there are variations with other vowels, including the vowel `a`, as can be seen in the sample below.
 Please note that this list not complete by any means and is presented here only for the purpose of comparison.

 Language | First-person pronouns, with vowels `e` or `ai` | First-person pronouns, with the vowel `a` | First-person pronouns, with other vowels